This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Is your sweet tooth kicking in yet?
 Let’s get started…

-Preheat your oven to 350 ° and line two 9×9 cake pans with foil.
-You’ll also want to spray them with cooking spray and flour them.
+Step 1: Heat oven to 350 ° and line two 9-inch baking pans with aluminum foil.
+You’ll also want to spray them with nonstick cooking spray and flour them.

-Combine butter, granulated sugar and brown sugar in a large bowl.
+Step 2: Combine butter, granulated sugar and brown sugar in a large bowl.
 Mix well with an electric mixer.

-Step 8: Sprinkle miniature marshmallows over each cake (half a bag for each), then top each one with 1 cup of pecans each.
+Step 8: Sprinkle miniature marshmallows over each cake (half a bag for each), then top each one with 1 cup of pecans.
 Return to oven and bake just until the marshmallows start to melt.
-Place pans on a cooling rack.
+Place pans on a wire rack.

-Place one cake on a serving platter with the marshmallows facing up, then spread 1 1/2 cups of the frosting over it.
+Step 12: Place one cake on a serving platter with the marshmallows facing up.
+Spread 1 1/2 cups of the frosting over it.

-Bring this to a party and you’ll be invited back every time!
+Bring this delicious mud cake to a party and I promise you’ll be invited back every time!
 It’s SO delish and if this chocolate dessert doesn’t satisfy a sweet tooth, nothing will!
 It may just become your new go-to dessert recipe!